munich-quantum-toolkit/qusat/README.md

 # MQT QuSAT - A Tool for Utilizing SAT in Quantum Computing

-A tool for utilizing satisfiablity testing (SAT) techniques in quantum computing.
+MQT QuSAT is a tool for utilizing satisfiablity testing (SAT) techniques in quantum computing.
 It is part of the [_Munich Quantum Toolkit (MQT)_](https://mqt.readthedocs.io).

 <p align="center">